jaholmDTU/TinyTapeOutChip/docs/info.md

 ## How it works

-TBD.
-Right now it is simply a 3-bit adder outputting a 4-bit number.
+4-bit adder outputting a 5-bit number.
+Two input numbers: IN0-IN3 and IN4-IN6
+Output bits are OUT0-OUT4

 ## How to test

-There are two sets of inputs IN0-IN2 and IN4-IN6, there are the two 3-bit numbers that are added.
-The output bits are OUT0-OUT3, a 4-bit number.
+Enable the inputs to create two numbers.
+See if output matches.

 ## External hardware